giangbang/Continuous-SAC/README.md

 For CrossQ;
 - Batch Renorm is the key factor for stable training without a target network and is the most tricky part.
 The running mean/variance of batch renorm should __only__ be recorded when the networks are _trained_.
 For example, critic should be in _eval_ mode when optimizing the actor.
-Enabling Batch renorm in actor does yield good results.
+Enabling Batch renorm in actor does not yield good results in my experiments.
  <!-- Failing to do this can result in divergent performances. -->